-- A colposcopy – an examination of the cervix using a speculum (as for a pap test) and a kind of microscope called a colposcope
+- a colposcopy – an examination of the cervix using a speculum (as for a cervical screening test) and a kind of microscope called a colposcope

-- A biopsy (occasionally required) – a small sample of tissue taken from your vagina or cervix to be examined under a microscope.
+- a (occasionally required) – a small sample of tissue taken from your vagina or cervix to be examined under a microscope.

 DES daughters and reproduction

 DES daughters may experience a range of problems relating to fertility, pregnancy and contraception.

 Contraceptive limitations for DES daughters